Thisyahlen/Thisyahlen/README.md

 - 👋 Hi, I’m @Thisyahlen
-- 👀 I’m interested in Mobile Development and Website
+- 👀 I’m interested in Front-End Development
-- 🌱 I’m currently learning Flutter,React and Node.js
+- 🌱 I’m currently learning React Native,React and Node.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me thisyahlen75@gmail.com